How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 Depending on how expansive the breakfast is, you may also see cold cereals, milk, and crackers on a French breakfast buffet.

-In addition to butter and jam, honey or Nutella is sometimes also available as a spread.
+In addition to butter and jam, honey and/or Nutella is sometimes also available as a spread.

 pain au chocolat with side of fruit and meat at french breakfast hotel buffet